Skillz147/Sauron-Pro/README.md

 ### Project Structure

-- `main.go` - Main application entry point
-- `capture/` - Credential and session capture logic
-- `inject/` - JavaScript injection and obfuscation
+- `scripts/` - Build and deployment automation scripts
-- `proxy/` - MITM proxy and TLS interception
+- `docs/` - Documentation and API reference
-- `ws/` - WebSocket management interface
-- `install/` - Installation and setup scripts
+- `.env.example` - Configuration template
+- `LICENSE` - MIT license with security tool disclaimers
+- **Note**: Source code is not included in this repository for security purposes

 ## 📚 Documentation